Your Network Is Your Net Worth in Canadian Pharma

 Events offer a chance to meet people face-to-face and learn about the industry firsthand.
 Look for:

 Before attending, prepare a brief and impactful introduction about yourself and your career goals.
 Ask thoughtful questions and listen actively.
 Follow up with new contacts within a few days to keep the connection alive.
-Networking is not one meeting, it's a relationship that requires connection and time just like any other relationship.
+Networking is not just one meeting; it's a relationship that requires connection and time, just like any other relationship.

 Before the call:

-• Prepare questions in advance but not more than 4 to 5.
-I once had someone ask me at least 20 questions if not more.
-It's a networking call, not a paid consultation.
+Prepare questions in advance, but limit them to 4 or 5.
+I once had someone ask me at least 20 questions!
+Remember, it's a networking call, not a paid consultation.

 During the call:

-• Pay attention to the energy and if this is someone you want to maintain a relationship with.
+Pay attention to the energy and see if this is someone you want to maintain a relationship with.

 After the call:

-• Keep them posted if anything interesting happens in your life.
-For e.g., you secure a role, you take up a course, you meet someone they know or even if you read a publication that you think could be of interest to them
+Keep them posted if anything interesting happens in your life.
+For example, if you secure a role, take up a course, meet someone they know, or read a publication that you think could be of interest to them.

-Most importantly stay visible and connected as they may be speaking to multiple aspiring professionals just like yourself.
+Most importantly, stay visible and connected, as they may be speaking to multiple aspiring professionals just like you.
 Building trust over time increases the chances that your contacts will think of you when opportunities arise.

 Use Social Media Thoughtfully